WILLIAM

 discretion may be used, still there exists, and can exist, no power to control

 that discretion.
 The subjects are political.
-They respect the nation, not individual
+They respect the nation, not

-communicated.
+is communicated.
 The acts of such an officer, as an officer, can never be

 examinable by the courts.